taytom258/terraria/README.md

 Github Repository<br/>
 [Github](https://github.com/taytom258/terraria-container)

+> [!NOTE]
+> Try not to run your server in the interactive mode, only use the initial interactive mode to create the world.
+> Running your server interactively disables the autosave on exit functionality.
+You have been warned!

 ## Usage (Initial Interactive Mode)

 Your initial start of the server you will have to create a world.
 Follow the prompts.